ProfCupcake/CUPLIB/TFAR Relay Antenna Rigging/README.md

 It will add a hold-action to all antennae on the map, requiring some amount of time to rig up the antenna.
 After using this action, the antenna is considered "rigged", and can be enabled/disabled at will.

+Note that some larger antenna may require you to climb up them a bit before you count as close enough to access their actions.
+This wasn't intentional, but is a nice little sorta immersive part of the script, so it's staying that way.

 ## Installation

 Add it to your mission by copying the "cuprig" folder, and running the following on mission start on the server (e.g. in `initServer.sqf`, or inside an `isServer` block in `init.sqf`):